rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 The complete source code for the package and the shiny app, as well information about how to run the shiny app locally, is available from https://github.com/rdiaz02/EvAM-Tools.

-This app is free to use (if you have confidential data, you might want not to upload it here, and instead install the package locally).
+This app is free to use.
+Confidentiality and security: ff you have confidential data, you might want not to upload it here, and instead install the package locally.

-Most of the files for this app (and the package) are copyright Ramon Diaz-Uriarte and Pablo Herrera Nieto (and released under the Affero GPL v3 license ---https://www.gnu.org/licenses/agpl-3.0.html) except some files for HESBCN, MHN, and the CBN code; see full details in https://github.com/rdiaz02/EvAM-Tools#copyright-and-origin-of-files.
+Most of the files for this app (and the package) are copyright Ramon Diaz-Uriarte and Pablo Herrera-Nieto (and released under the Affero GPL v3 license ---https://www.gnu.org/licenses/agpl-3.0.html) except some files for HESBCN, MHN, and the CBN code; see full details in https://github.com/rdiaz02/EvAM-Tools#copyright-and-origin-of-files.

 &nbsp;